CVS Caremark sees Obamacare as expansion opportunity

 Drugstore leader Walgreen Co (WAG.N) is trying to lure patients back to its stores after reaching a new contract with Express Scripts Holding Co (ESRX.O), CVS Caremark's largest competitor in the pharmacy benefits management business.

 CVS still expects to retain at least 60 percent of the Walgreen patrons that switched to its chain during the impasse, boosting 2012 earnings by at least 12.5 cents per share.

 In November, Express Scripts said its business would come under pressure because of the weak economy, leaving analysts to question that company's strategy in the wake of its acquisition of another PBM, Medco Health Solutions.

 Merlo declined to comment on whether CVS planned any acquisitions, adding that it was always reviewing "bolt-on" purchases to support its retail or PBM units.

-More patients have been coming to CVS's 650 MinuteClinic healthcare clinics, and the company plans to have more than 1,500 of the clinics by 2017.
+More patients have been coming to CVS's 650 MinuteClinic healthcare clinics.
 The day after Thanksgiving was their busiest day to date, with 19,000 visits on November 23.
 CVS expects more than 3 million visits to MinuteClinic in 2012.

-Shares of CVS were up 1.9 percent at $48.48 in afternoon trading after rising as high as $49.76 earlier in the session.
+Shares of CVS were up 3.1 percent at $49.03 in morning trading after rising as high as $49.76 earlier in the session.

-(Reporting by Jessica Wohl in Chicago; Editing by John Wallace, Lisa Von Ahn and Nick Zieminski)
+(Reporting by Jessica Wohl in Chicago; Editing by John Wallace and Lisa Von Ahn)